vltavaw/ptsd_PromptToStableDiffusion/README.md

 ### Slides
 https://docs.google.com/presentation/d/19FW8rNYkOIZBo3WhzXp_AhszTWkOuMj_lsNe4IySYT8/edit?usp=sharing

+View access is for GU accounts only.
 Alternatively if the link is not working, there is a copy of our .pptx in this repo.